awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/asg.md

  **To create an Auto Scaling Group using a launch template**

 We will launch a mixed instance Auto Scaling Group using Spot and On-demand instances.
-Create a *json* that describes a mixed-instance-policy section where we will provide a set of overrides that will drive Spot instance pool diversification.
+Create a *json* file that describes a mixed-instance-policy section where we will provide a set of overrides that will drive Spot instance pool diversification.
 The configuration of the Auto Scaling Group will also refer to the Launch Template that we created in the previous steps.

 ```bash
 cat <<EoF > ~/asg-policy.json